-What Makes a Good Soccer Sock
+What Makes a Good Football Sock

 Comfort → Some higher quality socks will offer extra padding under the sole and heel of the foot for greater comfort and durability.

-Grip → Some players seek out more grip within their cleats by wearing specialty grip socks and then cutting the feet off their game socks before sliding them over their shin guards like a sleeve.
+Grip → Some players seek out more grip within their boots by wearing specialty grip socks and then cutting the feet off their game socks before sliding them over their shin guards like a sleeve.
 While this has become a popular aesthetic among many players, be sure to check with your parents or coaches before cutting up any game socks!

 HOW TO WEAR

-As mentioned in our guide on choosing the right shin-guards, we recommend wearing your socks over your shin guards.
+As mentioned in our guide on choosing the right shin-pads, we recommend wearing your socks over your shin guards.
 Whether you choose to stretch the sock all the way above your knee or fold it just below… that’s up to you!